The Ilford Sprite Camera 35-II

 The camera has a fixed shutter speed (1/120s) with a 31mm, single element f9 fixed-focus wide-angle lens, perfect for capturing most well-focused daylight scenes, and also features a built-in flash with a 15-second recycle time for night time shooting.

 Users can load the Sprite 35-II with their favorite film, whether its colour negative or black and white, allowing them to capture quick snapshots or moody monochrome scenes.
-The camera has a manual film advance winding lever to move through each exposure and rewind the roll when the film is finished.
+The camera features a manual film advance winding lever that allows you to move through each exposure and rewind the roll when you finish the film.